 A robust and highly engaging report from the Prince’s Foundation for Building Communities (2014), setting out the severe and growing problems facing our capital city and offering mid-rise housing as part of the solution.
 It explores some of the underlying causes of the lack of affordable home for ordinary people and poor design standards, within the development industry and housing market itself.
 Using international case studies from places such as Australia and Canada, it draws attention to the benefits that housing of middling heights can bring to place quality and to the development opportunities such as infill that can be unlocked to help in an overall strategy for sustainable walkable and generally better quality housing than London has had recently.

 Add a resource

-architecture Arts Assets Awards case studies Cities collaboration communities community Connectivity conservation cycling Density design Development Education engagement environment health homes housing Learning London neighbourhood planning neighbourhoods NHS open spaces parks participation Placemaking Places planning Policy Public Space quality regeneration schools streets Sustainability Towns transport urban design Urban Trees Walking young people
+architecture Assets Awards case studies Cities collaboration communities community Connectivity conservation cycling Density design Development Education engagement environment funding health homes housing Housing Providers Learning London neighbourhood planning neighbourhoods open spaces parks participation Placemaking Places planning Policy Public Space regeneration schools space standards streets Sustainability Towns transport urban design value Walking young people